Empower Oakland Voter Guide

 Explaining Our Endorsements

 While making our endorsements and creating this voter guide, we strived for thoroughness and inclusivity; you can learn more about our process.
-Ballot measure endorsements are coming soon.
 Note that candidates are listed in the tables below in the same order as they appear on the ballot.

 Vote for John Bauters

-John Bauters is the standout candidate for the Supervisor District 5 position.
+John Bauters is the standout candidate for the Alameda County Supervisor, 5th District position.
 He is a pragmatic leader who has served on the Emeryville city council since 2016, including three years as Mayor.
 He has dedicated his career to lifting families out of poverty, both as an eviction defense attorney as well as a policy and public finance expert.
 His work has focused on critical areas including homelessness, victims’ services, and community-based mental health services.

 His strong progressive values and pragmatic approach to governing led Emeryville to reduce homelessness by 59% in 2 years, attract new businesses, and secure the distinction as the Bay Area’s “fastest growing city.”
 In contrast, John Bauters’ opponent Nikki Fortunato Bas, who has presided on Oakland city council for 6 years and as Council President for the last 3, has failed to act.
 During her tenure, homelessness in Oakland increased by 9%, local businesses and companies have fled the city, and Oakland residents have faced a 1-in-12 chance of being victims of either a violent crime or property crime.